Microsoft/MCW-OSS-DevOps/HOL/Hands-on lab unguided - OSS DevOps.md

 *Exit criteria*

--   The application should be configured to reference your MySQL database.
+-   The application should be configured to reference your MySQL database

 ### Task 5: Configure FTP deployment credentials

 *Tasks to complete*

--   Configure the FTP credentials for the web app so that Jenkins can use them to deploy the application.
+-   Configure the FTP credentials for the web app so that Jenkins can use them to deploy the application

 *Exit criteria*

--   You should have the FTP credentials for the web app available for use.
+-   You should have the FTP credentials for the web app available for use

 ### Task 6: Configure a staging slot

 *Tasks to complete*

--   Create a new deployment slot named Staging on the web app.
+-   Create a new deployment slot named Staging on the web app

 *Exit criteria*

--   The new deployment slot should be created.
+-   The new deployment slot should be created

 ### Summary